Introduction

-Rudaceous rocks, also known as rudites, are a type of sedimentary rock that is primarily composed of coarse fragments and clasts.
-These clasts are usually larger than 2 millimeters in size and can consist of various rock types, mineral grains, and sometimes even fossils.
+Rudaceous rocks also known as rudites, are a type of sedimentary rock that is mainly consists of coarse fragments and clasts.
+These clasts are usually larger than 2 millimeters in size and can consist of various rock types, mineral grains and sometimes even fossils.
 The term "rudaceous" is derived from the Latin word "rudus," which means rubble or coarse material.

-1. Clast Size and Shape: Rudaceous rocks are characterized by the presence of coarse-grained clasts, which are larger than 2 millimeters in diameter.
-These clasts can range in size from pebbles and cobbles to boulders.
+1. Clast Size and Shape : Characterized by the presence of coarse-grained clasts, which are larger than 2 millimeters in diameter.
+These clasts size can range from pebbles and cobbles to boulders.
 The clasts may exhibit rounded or angular shapes, depending on factors such as the distance of transport and the degree of abrasion during transportation.

-2. Clast Composition: The clasts in rudaceous rocks can be composed of a variety of rock types or mineral fragments.
-They may include fragments of igneous, metamorphic, or sedimentary rocks.
+2. Clast Composition : It is composed of a variety of rock types or mineral fragments.
+They may include fragments of igneous, metamorphic or sedimentary rocks.
 The composition of the clasts provides information about the source area from which the sediment was derived.

-4. Sorting: Rudaceous rocks can exhibit a range of sorting characteristics.
-Well-sorted rudaceous rocks have clasts that are similar in size and well-separated, while poorly sorted rudaceous rocks have a wide range of clast sizes and less distinct separation between clasts.
+4. Sorting : Rudaceous rocks can exhibit a range of sorting characteristics.
+Well sorted rudaceous rocks contain similar size of clasts that are clearly separated, whereas poorly sorted types include a broad range of clast sizes with less distinct separation between them.

 Classification :